madeleinevarda/CoreTech_analysis/README.md

 ## Refund Rates

-Headphones, making up an average of 45% of all product sales, demonstrate one of the lowest average return frequencies among all products (2%).
-In contrast, laptops (6%) and gaming monitors (22%), which sell in much smaller quantities, experience the highest rate of returns with a maximum of 18%.
+**Headphones, making up an average of 45% of all product sales, demonstrate one of the lowest average return frequencies among all products (2%).** In contrast, **laptops (6%) and gaming monitors (22%), which sell in much smaller quantities, experience the highest rate of returns with a maximum of 18%**.
 This pattern aligns with typical consumer behavior, as customers often purchase several headphone sets during the operational lifetime of a single laptop.

-The sudden decline in returns observed in 2021 could be attributed to incomplete refund data, suggesting either data tracking complications or the implementation of new return restrictions.
+**The sudden decline in returns observed in 2021 could be attributed to incomplete refund data**, suggesting either data tracking complications or the implementation of new return restrictions.
 If such a no-refund policy was introduced in 2021, it would not only explain the absence of return data in 2022 but also likely have substantial effects on both buying patterns and overall customer contentment.

 <p align='center'>
 <img width="1000" alt="Screenshot 2024-11-02 171726" src="https://github.com/user-attachments/assets/205c288a-a58a-4f23-b248-2710899f01a1">